M-Chan/Background-Changer/README.md

 # Background-Changer
-Making a simple background changer with html, css and JS
+Making a simple background changer with html, CSS and JavaScript